All Episodes

 Exactly.

-And with all the data that we have presented over the years, we're going to draw upon all of that this evening, in the wee hours of this morning as the Terminator sweeps westward, and we are going to rim out the most extraordinary puzzle, connecting the dots, as my friend Zoe Hieronymus said in Washington this morning, And by the end of this program, I hope that people will be intrigued.
+And with all the data that we have presented over the years, we're going to draw upon all of that this evening, in the wee hours of this morning as the Terminator sweeps westward.

-When Engineer Ken Johnston, Jr., formerly at NASA, currently at Boeing, is going to join me for a three-hour briefing of the public and press At Brevard County Community College on the evening of Sunday night, November 3rd, three days before NASA launches the next unmanned mission back to Mars.
+When Engineer Ken Johnston Jr., formerly at NASA, currently at Boeing, is going to join me for a three-hour briefing of the public and press at Brevard County Community College on the evening of Sunday night, November 3rd, three days before NASA launches the next unmanned mission back to Mars.

-And we are going to lay out many, many pieces of this puzzle with illustrations, graphs, documents, and all the things you can't see on radio.
+And we are going to lay out many, many pieces of this puzzle with illustrations, graphs, documents, and all the things that you can't see on radio.

-Alright, we are launching again to Mars.
+All right, we are launching again to Mars.

 What are we launching?

-On November the 6th, one day after the election, an unmanned spacecraft called Mars Global Surveyor, which is kind of like a half-makeup for the missing Mars Observer.
+We are launching on the, actually at 12.09, which is just after noon, on November the 6th, one day after the election, an unmanned spacecraft called Mars Global Surveyor, which is kind of like a half makeup for the missing Mars Observer.

 This is a two-spacecraft launch.

-This first one is going to carry about half of the instruments Mars Observer was going to put into orbit two years ago around Mars.
+This first one is going to carry about half of the instruments Mars Observer was going to put into orbit two years ago around Mars, and didn't because it disappeared a couple of days before it was supposed to get there.

 Right.